g-yonchev/HikingPlanAndRescue/README.md

 ## Todos

-- analyze - give statistics for performance(total distance trained, total calories, total ascent) and filter by date
-- plan - add a button to check-in the track on create, think about cancelling checkinout and manual date editing

-- public home page with most popular tracks (cached)
+- send task description for Native Script

 - tracks have likes
+- private tracks page
+- public page with tracks

+- public home page with description

 - unit tests

-- filters

-- task description for Native Script
+- plan - add a button to check-in the track on create, think about cancelling checkinout and manual date editing

 ### Trainings
 - show checked in only to registered or just hide sensitive details for unregistered